Doug Williams (quarterback): USFL career

+NFL career

 Personal life

 Williams was born in Zachary, Louisiana, a town of about 8,000 people located near Baton Rouge.
-Williams and his third wife, Raunda, have eight children: Laura, Lee, Ashley, Adrian, Doug, Jr., Jasmine, Temessia, and Carmaleta.
-His sons Adrian and Doug Jr. (D.J.) are both accomplished collegiate athletes.
+Williams' first wife, Janice (Goss), died of a brain tumor in 1983 at age 26.
+They had one child together, Ashley Monique.
+His second wife was Lisa Robinson, whom he married in 1987.
+They had one son together, Adrian.
+Williams married his third wife, Raunda in 2005.
+Together, they had 6 children: Jasmine, D. J., Lee, Temessia, Laura and Carmaleta.
+His sons Adrian and D.J. are both accomplished collegiate athletes.
 Adrian played basketball for Brown University until graduating after the 2010–11 season while D.J. signed to play for his father at Grambling State University.
+His daughter Laura has committed to playing basketball at University of Southern California for the 2024–2025 season.
 Doug's nephew Johnny Huggins also played in the NFL.

 In 2009, Williams and fellow Grambling State alumnus James Harris co-founded the Black College Football Hall of Fame.
 Each year, several notable football players from historically black colleges and universities are entered in its hall of fame at an induction ceremony in Atlanta.
 In July 2019, Grambling State honored Williams by naming a street in his honor on the college's campus.